mmoutenot/pewpewlasers/source/_posts/2012-12-25-opportunity-cost.markdown

 So, in my second-to-last semester, one of the classes I chose was Introduction To Economics.
 Why not?
-I was confident in my ability to solve single variable equations, and I enjoyed a basic economics course I took in highschool.
+I was confident in my ability to solve single variable equations, and I enjoyed a basic econmoics course I took in highschool.
 I actually started to look forward to it.

 Jump to the first day.
 I’m sitting down in class surrounded by a thousand